singhalyogesh/sdk-doc/README.md

        private final ITrueCallback sdkCallback = new ITrueCallback() {
         @Override
         public void onSuccessProfileShared(@NonNull final TrueProfile trueProfile) {
+	// This method is invoked when either the truecaller app is installed on the device and the user gives his consent 	   // to share his truecaller profile OR when the user has already been verified before on the same device using the 	     //	same number and hence does not need OTP to verify himself again.

             Toast.makeText(SignInActivity.this, "Verified without OTP!
 (Truecaller User): " + trueProfile.firstName,
                     Toast.LENGTH_SHORT).show();
         }

         @Override
         public void onFailureProfileShared(@NonNull final TrueError trueError) {
+	// This method is invoked when some error occurs or if an invalid request for verification is made.

             Toast.makeText(SignInActivity.this, "onFailureProfileShared: " + trueError.getErrorType(), Toast
                     .LENGTH_SHORT).show();